jandejongh/jsimulation/README.md

 # jsimulation
 Discrete-Event Simulation in Java

-A small collection of Java packages specifying and implementing discrete-event simulation, including support for events and event list, scheduling and event-list processing.
+A small collection of Java packages specifying and implementing discrete-event simulation, including support for events, actions and event lists, and for event-list scheduling and processing.

 Actually part of the jqueues repository (https://github.com/jandejongh/jqueues) yet split off so queues can be connected to (alternative) event-list implementations.